 If you read something that genuinely adds value to your life, odds are that the blogger actually respects you enough to not bend facts or clickbait you into reading their content.

-They care enough about you that they always aim to deliver the most value in as short a blog post as possible.
+They care enough about you that they always aim to deliver the most value possible without tapdancing around the truth or sugarcoating anything.

 You should aim to create content that leaves people speechless.
 Something so good that it makes them stop and think, maybe even act.

 You have to create the type of content they’d gladly pay for.
 If you’re not doing that, you’re wasting your time and your readers’ time.

 A high-quality article is not just a product but acts as a sales agent as well.
 It persuades people into following your blog, checking out your other content, and even purchasing

 A few questions to ask yourself before publishing your articles:

 - Would someone pay to read these words?

 - Do they find it so compelling that they feel inspired to think or take action?

 - Is the writing powerful enough that people feel they should act right away?